apache/tvm/docs/dev/runtime.rst

 One fun fact about PackedFunc is that we use it for both compiler and deployment stack.

-- All TVM's compiler pass functions are exposed to frontend as PackedFunc, see `here`_
+- All compiler pass functions of TVM are exposed to frontend as PackedFunc, see `here`_
 - The compiled module also returns the compiled function as PackedFunc

 .. _here: https://github.com/apache/tvm/tree/main/src/api